d3b-center/pbta-splicing/analyses/pan_cancer/README.md

 To run this module from the command line as intended, use:

 **Consensus clustering.**
-Preprocessing and create matrix of inclusion/psi levels
+<br>Preprocessing and create matrix of inclusion/psi levels
 ```
 ./create_matrix_of_PSI.pl pbta-histologies.tsv filtered_samples_files.txt
 ```